Trump Replaces Campaign Manager Brad Parscale with Bill Stepien

 In a statement to the New York Times, White House Senior Advisor Jared Kushner praised both campaign officials, saying: “Brad and Bill were both unsung heroes of the 2016 campaign and have done a great job building the infrastructure for the president’s campaign for the 2020 race.
 Together they both bring unique strengths.”

 The development comes after Michael Glassner, the Trump campaign’s Chief Operating Officer and lead rally organizer, was reassigned to oversee lawsuits against media organizations.
-Glassner was replaced by Jeffrey DeWit, the president’s 2016 Arizona campaign chair.
+Glassner was replaced by Jeffrey DeWit, President Trump’s 2016 Arizona campaign chair.
+The shakeup is believed to have been prompted by the president’s Tulsa, Oklahoma, rally which drew an unexpectedly low crowd.

+Parscale’s replacement coincides with President Trump’s sagging White House poll numbers that show he is trailing former Vice President Joe Biden, the presumptive Democrat nominee, by as much as double digits.

+As Breitbart News reported earlier Wednesday: “A [Quinnipiac Poll] showed the former vice president leading Trump 52 percent to 37 percent — up from the eight-point lead he saw in the June 18 poll.
+While the survey attributed Biden’s widening lead to independent voters, who back the Democrat Party’s presumptive nominee by 17 points (51 percent to 34 percent), a closer look at the survey’s sample reveals that Republicans were undersampled.
+Quinnipiac surveyed 1,273 self-identified registered voters across the country.
+Republicans only made up 24 percent of the respondents, while Democrats and independents comprised 34 percent each.”

 .